-Unilateral pulmonary artery atresia (UPAA) or unilateral absence of the pulmonary artery (UAPA) is a variant of pulmonary artery atresia.
+Unilateral pulmonary artery atresia (UPAA), also known as unilateral absence of the pulmonary artery (UAPA) or proximal interruption of the pulmonary artery, is a variant of pulmonary artery atresia.

 The estimated prevalence is around 1 in 200,000 young adults.
 The reported frequency on the right side is slightly greater for some reason 10.

 - asymptomatic: adult patients with UPAA are often asymptomatic 8

 - recurrent chest infections: lack of arterial blood flow to the affected lung may result in poor delivery of inflammatory cells to sites of inflammation and impaired ciliary function